Juan-Nathan/nlp-network-analysis/README.md

   - `PositivityQDAP`:
     - Reviews used positive words most consistently and had the highest median positivity.
     - Politics and Sports had similar average positivity but showed greater variability.
-    - Reviews were significantly more positive than Politics (p = 0.031).
+    - Reviews were significantly more positive than Politics.
     - No significant difference between Reviews and Sports, or Sports and Politics.

 ### Single-Mode Document Network